5 Reasons Why You Should Be Playing Battlerite

 It focuses on player skill and timing rather than luck.

 Every character has a host of abilities, and the tricky part of the game is learning what all of them do so you’re prepared to fight as (or against) them.
 The aforementioned Battlerite traits will alter your abilities slightly, but not dramatically.
 Beyond that, every single ability in the game has set damage, set effects, and a set duration.
 There aren’t any critical strikes, and there’s no RNG.

 What matters is how and when you use your skills.
 The only thing stopping you is their cooldowns or energy.
 Every character has at least one ability to provide some kind of movement or escape, and everyone has at least one defensive ability.
 The difference between victory or defeat is using them at the right times to prevent or create the most devastating assaults.
-There’s also an energy bar which builds up on successful attacks, so generating and rationing its use into your abilities -- or saving it up for your ultimate attack -- is key.
+There’s also an energy bar that builds upon successful attacks, so generating and rationing its use into your abilities -- or saving it up for your ultimate attack -- is key.